TheAifam5/il2pp_helper/README.md

 - Link the previously created `.lib`.
 - Add `il2cpp.cxx` and `il2cpp.hxx`.

+Also useful to use:
+- github.com/djkaty/Il2CppInspector
+- github.com/Perfare/Il2CppDumper

 ## Example
-This project contains an example for the "You can stop all of us" game.
+This project contains an example for the "You Can't Stop All Of Us" game.